 Bank of America Travel Rewards

 If you spend $1,000 a month with the Travel Rewards (which earns 1.5X points on every purchase), you’ll earn 18,000 points or $180 worth of statement credit toward travel purchases.
 When you include the welcome bonus you’ll earn after spending $1,000 within the first 90 days of your account opening (worth $250 statement credit toward travel purchases), you’ll have gathered a total of $430 in statement credit by the end of your first year.

 If you’re a Preferred Rewards member, you earn even more points with each purchase.
 (Preferred Rewards qualifications are based on the combined balances in your Bank of America bank accounts and Merrill investment accounts.)
 According to Bank of America’s rewards calculator, spending $1,000 monthly would earn you $225 annually in statement credit toward travel purchases as a Gold Preferred Rewards remember, $270 annually as a Platinum Preferred Rewards member and $315 annually as a Platinum Honors Preferred member.

 Why you should get the Venture card

 As one of the top travel credit cards offered by Capital One, the Venture card offers an unlimited 2X miles on every purchase and a 50,000-mile welcome bonus for spending $3,000 within the first three months from account opening from the lower welcome bonus.
-You will have to pay a $95 annual fee, but it’s waived your first year.
+You will have to pay a $95 annual fee.
 If you’re big on traveling abroad, you’ll be pleased to know the Venture card doesn’t charge foreign transaction fees on purchases made outside of the United States.

 The Venture card doesn’t offer a plethora of travel perks (think: lounge access), but one we’d like to highlight is the up to $100 credit for Global Entry or TSA PreCheck® when you use your Venture card to complete the application and pay the application fee ($100 fee for Global Entry and $85 for TSA PreCheck®).
 Bear in mind that you’ll receive one statement credit per account every four/four and a half years.